OXID Contribution and Contributor Agreement FAQ

 How can I comment to OXID eSales AG about the OXID-CA?

 We welcome community comments and feedback.
-Please send your thoughts and feedback to us at or start a discussion on the OXID eShop developer mailing list.
+Please send your thoughts and feedback to us at or start a discussion on the forums or Slack channel.

 I see there is a Creative Commons license on the document.
 Why is that?